-Every year each of the three regions holds an RTP meeting.
+Every year each of the three regions holds one face-to-face meeting and one online RTP meeting.
 Each training centre must send a representative to a meeting at least once every three years as a condition of accreditation.
 If a training centre does not send a representative, the centre can relay its concerns/responses through the regional representative/coordinator.
 Not sending a representative at least once every three years is grounds for withdrawal of accreditation.

 RTPs operate in accordance with The Terms of Reference for this group.
-See Annex 11 in Volume 2 of the Nautical Institute Accreditation and Certification Standard for guidance and procedures.
+See Annex 10 in Volume 2 of the Nautical Institute Accreditation and Certification Standard for guidance and procedures.